BawdyAnarchist/quBSD/Future_Development.md

 		- Passing through the -q [quiet] -s [skipchecks] and even a new [-f force] This enables easier to implement features (like with ephemeral jails that use appjail clones as rootjails
 		- Master -V (verbose) command could be included on all top level scripts, with -q as default
+		- Getting the #default shouldnt be the default behavior. -d should say "get default if nothing is there"
 		- (x)tra check on chk_valid_{param} for certain circumstances
 		-(r)esolve value (for stuff like ip auto)
 		- Could also beef up the log file, and make reference to it in error messages